samitchaudhuri/ab-test-screener/README.md

 analysis which is different for different metrics:

 1. For gross and net conversion, unit of analysis is the number unique cookies, and there are 400 (3200 x 5000 / 40000) units in the sample.
-For N=5000, the standard deviations of gross conversion and net conversion are 0.0202 and 0.156 respectively.
+For N=5000, the standard errors of gross conversion and net conversion are 0.0202 and 0.156 respectively.

 2. For retention, unit of analysis is the number of enrollments, and there are 82.5 (660 x 5000 / 40000) units in the sample.
-For N=82.5, the standard deviation of retention is 0.53.
+For N=82.5, the standard error of retention is 0.0549.

 In order to be valid, the analytical estimates must satisfy the following conditions: